xtdb/xtdb/doc/adr/0003-backwards-compatibility.md

 XTDB needs some level of compatibility with classic.
 At the minimum we need to import the data and timeline.

+@jon: I suggest we break this ADR out into small, more specific ADRs we can make a decision on.

 ### Transaction processing (write side)

 #### Rollback